EtherealEngine/ir-engine-docs/src/content/docs/guides/get-started/ir-engine-studio/studio-interface/file-browser-panel.md

 > Insert screenshot
 >

 Figure 3.
-Files within a project and their preview.
+Files within a project and their thumbnail preview.

 ## Exploring the file browser's options